 Occurrences of harm are often complex with many contributing factors.
 Organizations need to:

-Measure and monitor the types and frequency of these occurrences.
+- Measure and monitor the types and frequency of these occurrences.

-Use appropriate analytical methods to understand the contributing factors.
+- Use appropriate analytical methods to understand the contributing factors.

-Identify and implement solutions or interventions that are designed to prevent recurrence and reduce risk of harm.
+- Identify and implement solutions or interventions that are designed to prevent recurrence and reduce risk of harm.

-Have mechanisms in place to mitigate consequences of harm when it occurs.
+- Have mechanisms in place to mitigate consequences of harm when it occurs.

 To develop a more in-depth understanding of the care delivered to patients, chart audits, incident analyses and prospective analyses can be helpful in identifying quality improvement opportunities.
-Links to key resources for analysis methods are included in Resources for Conducting Incident and/or Prospective Analyses section of the Introduction to the Hospital Harm Improvement Resource.
+Links to key resources for conducting chart audits and analysis methods are included in the Hospital Harm Improvement Resource Introduction.